 The Downside for Netflix: Their Usage Does Seem Down

 Since then, Netflix has regressed to *only* 6% of TV set usage.
 Even though total streaming usage is up year-over-year as a percentage of TV viewing—growing from 25% to 26%—Netflix’s drop is even bigger—34% to 23% of all streaming.
-Moreover, going back to the end of 2019, Netflix has only grown their share (in the US) from 5.9% to 6% of all TV set viewing.
+Moreover, going back to the end of 2019, Netflix has only grown their share (in the U.S.) from 5.9% to 6% of all TV set viewing.

 The Upside for HBO Max, Paramount+ and Peacock

-Meanwhile, the traditional Nielsen tracked streamers are basically flat.
+Meanwhile, the traditional Nielsen-tracked streamers are basically flat.
 Disney+, Hulu, and Prime Video all stayed at the same percentages.

 So who grew?
 The mysterious “Other” category, which went from 5.8% to 8%.
 Presumably, this is HBO Max, Peacock, Discovery+ and Paramount+ (and maybe Apple TV+).
 Sure, none of them are as big as Netflix—or likely Hulu, Disney and Prime Video—but they are growing their share.
-Youtube also did well, gaining from 5% of streaming to 6%.
+YouTube also did well, gaining from 5% of streaming to 6%.

-A common comment I get is that, “Duh, of course streaming is down from the Covid-19 peak.”
-Which, yeah makes sense.
-But isn’t it good to quantify exactly how high that Covid-19 peak was?
+A common comment I get is that, “Duh, of course streaming is down from the COVID-19 peak.”
+Which, yeah, makes sense, but isn’t it good to quantify exactly how high that COVID-19 peak was?

-Also, sure, we all knew Covid-19 would cause a rise in viewership.
+Also, sure, we all knew COVID-19 would cause a rise in viewership.
 But if that’s true, then why were all the headlines last year about how Covid-19 “changed things forever”?
 Or that it had killed the TV bundle?

 Is a share of TV viewing from 25% to 26% really that momentous?

-Here’s my point: Covid-19 was a world changing event that will impact on our lives and economies going forward.
+Here’s my point: COVID-19 was a world changing event that will impact on our lives and economies going forward.
 But just how profound those changes are remains to be seen.

 Want more looks into “total usage” of streaming platforms?
 I have a few good articles for you…

-First, here is my first look at “Netflix is a Broadcast Channel” with the details for how I calculated my initial comparison to broadcast primetime viewing.
+First, here is my preliminary look at “Netflix is a Broadcast Channel” with the details for how I calculated my initial comparison to broadcast primetime viewing.
 I then followed up with an insights piece here.
 Later last year, I updated the numbers again.

-Second, if you like estimates of total subscriber bases, my most popular series of all time, analyzed that last November.
+Second, if you like estimates of total subscriber bases, my most popular series of all time analyzed that last November.